GKalliatakis/LaTeX-Journal-Assistant/README.md

 ### Licensing
 - All code in this repository is under the MIT license as specified by the LICENSE file.
 - The current version of the response letter is based on the one released by [Claudio Di Ciccio](https://github.com/cdc08x/letter-2-reviewers-LaTeX-template)
+- The current version of the keynote speech abstract is based on the one released by [Overleaf](https://www.overleaf.com/latex/templates/simple-single-page-abstract-template/kwzyytrntryp#.W5YvdXWnFhF)

 #### Questions and Comments
 We use GitHub issues to track public bugs.
 Report a bug by opening a new issue; it's that easy!